chriswells0/cwa-blog/README.md

 1. If you don't already have one, [create a Disqus account](https://disqus.com/admin/signup/) and generate one shortname for production and one for non-production.
 2. Merge the code from this project into your [Core Web Application Site](https://github.com/chriswells0/cwa-site) directory.
 3. Update application/config/config.php to set DISQUS_SHORTNAME using the shortnames you created in step 1.
-4. Log into the database you created per the instructions in [Core Web Application Site](https://github.com/chriswells0/cwa-site) to execute the cwa-mvc-blog.sql script using the source command.
+4. Log into the database you created per the instructions in [Core Web Application Site](https://github.com/chriswells0/cwa-site) to execute the cwa-blog.sql script using the source command.